 - Sudden spikes of difficulty may force you to replay a scenario more times than you’re comfortable with.
 Contrary, some scenarios may feel like a pushover.

-- Less ambiguity on some of the cards and skills.
+- Ambiguity on some of the cards and skills.
 A bit more clarity on some of the actions would be useful.

 - The legacy element is weak.
 OK, you get to choose some of the scenarios and decide on how to build your characters.
 But you’re not really changing the game world in any significant way.